syncfusion/flutter-widgets/packages/syncfusion_flutter_pdf/README.md

 ![syncfusion_flutter_pdf_banner](https://cdn.syncfusion.com/content/images/FTControl/Flutter-PDF-Banner.png)

-# Syncfusion Flutter PDF
+# Flutter PDF library

-Syncfusion Flutter PDF is a feature-rich and high-performance non-UI PDF library written natively in Dart.
+Flutter PDF is a feature-rich and high-performance non-UI PDF library written natively in Dart.
 It allows you to add robust PDF functionalities to Flutter applications.

 ## Overview

-The PDF package is a non-UI and reusable Flutter library for creating PDF reports programmatically with formatted text, images, shapes, tables, links, lists, headers, footers, and more.
-The library can be used in Flutter mobile and web platforms without dependency on Adobe Acrobat.
+The PDF package is a non-UI, reusable Flutter library for creating PDF reports programmatically with formatted text, images, shapes, tables, links, lists, headers, footers, and more.
+The library can be used to create, read, edit, and secure PDF documents in Flutter mobile and web platforms without dependency on Adobe Acrobat.
 The creation of a PDF follows the most popular PDF 1.7 (ISO 32000-1) and latest PDF 2.0 (ISO 32000-2) specifications.

 **Disclaimer:** This is a commercial package.
-To use this package, you need to have either a Syncfusion commercial license or Syncfusion Community License.
-For more details, please check the [LICENSE](LICENSE) file.
+To use this package, you need to have either a Syncfusion commercial license or [Free Syncfusion Community license](https://www.syncfusion.com/products/communitylicense).
+For more details, please check the [LICENSE](https://github.com/syncfusion/flutter-examples/blob/master/LICENSE) file.

-**Note:** Our packages are now compatible with Flutter for Web.
-However, this will be in Beta until Flutter for Web becomes stable.

 ![PDF Overview](https://cdn.syncfusion.com/content/images/FTControl/Flutter/Flutter-PDF-Overview.png)